nullptrx/pangle_flutter/README.md

 /// [tolerateTimeout] optional.
 Maximum allowable load timeout, default 3s, unit s.
 /// [hideSkipButton] optional.
 Whether hide skip button, default NO. If you hide the skip button, you need to customize the countdown.
-/// [isExpress] optional. experimental. 个性化模板广告 AndroidSplashConfig({
+/// [isExpress] optional. experimental. 个性化模板广告
+/// [isSupportDeepLink] optional.
+Whether to support deeplink. default true.
+AndroidSplashConfig({
   @required this.slotId,
   this.tolerateTimeout,
   this.hideSkipButton,
   this.isExpress,
+  this.isSupportDeepLink,
 });
 ```